 There are many arbitrage strategies available in the crypto market:

-Decentralized arbitrage: Decentralized arbitrage is similar to cross-exchange arbitrage but involves a decentralized exchange (DEX) instead of two centralized exchanges.
+Decentralized arbitrage is similar to cross-exchange arbitrage but involves a decentralized exchange (DEX) instead of two centralized exchanges.
 These arbitrage opportunities are created when the price of a traded pair on a DEX is different from the spot price on a centralized exchange.

-Triangular arbitrage: Instead of capitalizing on the price difference for one asset across exchanges, triangular arbitrage takes advantage of the price difference between multiple cryptocurrencies.
+Instead of capitalizing on the price difference for one asset across multiple exchanges, triangular arbitrage takes advantage of the price difference between multiple cryptocurrencies.
 In some cases, the trader may end up with the same asset they started with.
 A trade where Bitcoin is exchanged for Ethereum that’s then exchanged for Solana that’s then exchanged for Bitcoin is an example of triangular arbitrage.

-Cross-asset arbitrage: This strategy looks for arbitrage opportunities between derivatives like options and futures contracts and their underlying assets.
+This strategy looks for arbitrage opportunities between derivatives like options and futures contracts and their underlying assets.

-The main risk in arbitrage trading
+Execution risk in arbitrage trading

 In some cases, prices can change unfavorably in mere milliseconds, making every moment count, especially when using statistical arbitrage or other algorithmic trading strategies.
 Execution risk is one of the reasons institutions invest significant capital in high-frequency trading equipment and infrastructure.

 Without comprehensive, granular and unopinionated data, hedge funds cannot enter the digital asset space.
 Amberdata eliminates the infrastructure setup and maintenance required to obtain digital asset data and is the leading provider of crypto data for institutional investors.
 We provide blockchain, DeFi, and market data with 24/7 reliability in formats familiar to trading teams.

 Amberdata BlogView All Posts